shelleywong/CINS465-Course-Materials/assignment0.md

 **Assignment Expectations:**
 * You have generated a CINS465 GitHub repo (Part 1)
-* You have created a basic website and practiced using HTML, CSS, and JavaScript (Part 2)
+* You have created a basic website and practiced using HTML and CSS (Part 2)

 ## Part 1: Generate your CINS465 GitHub repo